 What is the Uvalde Love Project?

-During the workshops participants will join our team in creating hand-made tiles for a mosaic mural.
-The design will be a joyful, love-filled mosaic inspired by nature and other elements chosen by the Uvalde community members.
-The final creation will be displayed at Jardin de los Heroes Park.
+During the workshops, participants helped create hand-made tiles for a mosaic mural—each one a reflection of joy, nature, and themes chosen by Uvalde community members.
+The final artwork is now permanently installed at Jardin de los Heroes Park.

 Making Tiles Across America for the Uvalde Love Project